Distinguished Professor of Public Policy

 At Rutgers, Van Horn is a member of the university’s graduate faculties of planning and public policy, education, management and labor relations, and political science.
-He has written over 100 articles and 17 books, including Working Scared (Or Not at All): The Lost Decade, Great Recession, and Restoring the Shattered American Dream, the fourth edition of Politics and Public Policy, and co-editor of Transforming U.S. Workforce Development Policies for the 21st Century.
+He has written over 100 articles and 17 books, including Working Scared (Or Not at All): The Lost Decade, Great Recession, and Restoring the Shattered American Dream, the fourth edition of Politics and Public Policy, co-edited Transforming U.S. Workforce Development Policies for the 21st Century.
 He is frequently sought by national media for his views on labor, workforce, and economic issues.

 Since 1998, Van Horn has served as Neutral Trustee for the United Mine Workers combined health funds.
 He has been a member of the New Brunswick Cultural Center Board of Directors since 2002.

 In 2005, he was awarded an honorary Doctorate of Public Service by Muskingum College.
 In 2008, he was appointed a Research Fellow at the Sloan Center on Aging and Work at Boston College.

 He earned a B.A. in Honors Political Science and Sociology from the University of Pittsburgh and a Ph.D. in Political Science/Public Policy from Ohio State University.

 - Policy Research Practicum I & II